lsmonki/vtigercrm/adodb/readme.txt

 We hope more people will contribute drivers to support other databases.

->> Documentation and Examples

-Refer to the adodb/docs directory for full documentation and examples.
-There is also a  tutorial tute.htm that contrasts ADODB code with mysql code.

 >>> Files
 Adodb.inc.php is the main file.
 You need to include only this file.